 - Allow lateral network traffic to Kyverno pods.

-- Fail under load without proper resource settings.
+- Fail under load due to insufficient resource settings

 - Go unnoticed during outages due to missing observability.

-- Or worse, be wide open to privilege escalation or cluster-admin bindings.
+- Or worse, be vulnerable to privilege escalation or unauthorized cluster-admin bindings

 Kyverno Health Check ensures none of this happens by continuously and vigilantly evaluating your deployments for best practices and known risks.